Japan Innovation Party

 The Japan Innovation Party advocates decentralization, federalism (Dōshūsei), and limited government policies.
-Arguing to remove defense spending limits, and standing with the LDP on revising the constitution, the party gained conservative support during the 2021 general election, primarily in Osaka.
-The party has represented a form of right-wing populism that until 2025 opposed the LDP's entrenched control over Japanese politics and bureaucracy, known as the 1955 system.
+It argues to remove defense spending limits, and stands with the LDP on revising the constitution.
+The party also supports socially liberal policies such as expanded LGBTQ protections and same-sex marriages, while also backing free high school education.
+The party has represented a form of right-wing populism that until 2025 opposed the LDP's entrenched control over Japanese politics and bureaucracy, known as the 1955 System.